WHY BUSINESSES NEED TO STOP ASKING AGENCIES FOR PROPOSALS

 Fellow agency owners, business developers, and account managers has this ever happened to you?
 You’ve just met a prospective client for coffee or lunch, likely having just rushed in from bad traffic or a busy workday, and you are doing your best to quickly get up to speed on a potential project that they want you to bid on.
 All positive so far, right?
 Maybe they want a new website or a marketing campaign.
 Or, perhaps they have just decided that they need a rebrand for their ageing firm.

 Ooh! (you think).
-This could be a great project!
+This could be a great client!

 Whoo boy!
 You might not have to turn off the heat this winter after all!

-Finally, just as they are about to leave they turn to you and say the words you’ve been dreading to hear this whole time: “We’d love for you to send us a proposal.
+Finally, just as they are about to leave they turn to you and say the words you’ve been dreading to hear this whole time: “We’d love for you to send us a proposal or have you in for a pitch meeting.
 Can we have it by sometime next week?”

 BAM!
 A shot to the heart.

 You immediately know that the next three days (and possibly nights) will be spent hunched over your desk coming up with your best guesstimate of what the project might take to complete and staring into your crystal ball for what it might end up costing in terms of staff hours and agency fees.
 You know it’s going to be a crapshoot, but you are left with no choice if you want to win over the client.
 Oh, and you won’t get paid for your time to do it either.
 Sigh.

 I’m here to tell you there is ANOTHER WAY.